Meeshbhoombah/r2d2/chorable/docs/user-stories.md

 the user can take.

 ## Landing Page
-As a whitelisted user
+As a whitelisted user...
-I want to login
+- [ ] I want to `getStarted`
     so that I can participate in Chorable

 ## Dashboard (main)
 As a user...
+- [ ] I want to increase my bet
+    so that I can be assigned less chores next week
-- I want to see the winnable pool so that I want to do chores
+- [ ] I want to see the pool I can win this week so that I want to do chores
-- I want to see the leaderboard so that I can see how likely it is I will win the pool
+- [ ] I want to see this week's leaderboard so that I can see how likely it is I will win the pool
-- I want to see my assigned chores so that I can do chores
+- [ ] I want to see my assigned chores so that I can do chores
-- I want to see my bet
+- [ ] I want to see my bet
     so that I can reason why I was assigned those
-- I want to complete a chore
+- [ ] I want to complete a chore
-    so that I can win my money back
+    so that I can win x money back (x = totalWeeklyBet/2 / numAssChores)
-- I want to confirm someone else's chore so that I can be assigned less chores
+- [ ] I want to confirm someone else's chore so that I can be assigned chores of lesser effort
+- [ ] I want to unlock all chores (by doing assigned) so that I can win the pool and chore immmunity next week
+- [ ] I want to do more chores not assigned to me
+    so that I can win the pool and chore immunity next week

+## Scripts
+- Add an address to the whitelist